TALHAA23/intelligent-react-components/docs/FormModel.md

 **3. Form Building:**

 - The `formBuilder` function should directly append the created form elements to the provided `formElement`.

+**4. Some Default Form Elements:**

+- Add a title with styling to every form base on the prompt unless explicity mentioned to not add one.
+- Always add a success message when the form is submitted.
+- Always update the button state and text base on form submission status.

 ## Clarifications